‘Don’t bother calling 10111’ — Bok captain Siya Kolisi’s car broken into

 “Siya's car was broken into two hours ago.
 The car guard caught the guy.
 We called the cops and still waiting for them to arrive.
 Also, don't ever bother calling 10111.
 They literally don't answer the phone.”

-She asaid security guards told her they were going to give the alleged criminal a warning and let him go.
+She said a security guards told her they were going to give the alleged criminal a warning and let him go.

 “The car guard said once the cops are here, they're going to give the guy a warning and release him.
 And they wonder why crime stats are through the roof out here.”